dgcfung/conditional-render-react/README.md

 export default BooleanShort
 ```

-Please forgive the stateful component.
-It simplified the general idea.
-The key piece is the render method where the conditional `&&` prevents the "even" message from rendering unless the `ctr` variable is even.
+The key piece to is the render method where the conditional `&&` prevents the "even" message when false and rendering the <p> tag when the `ctr` variable is even.

-The method could be refactored to be a bit more readable by extracting variables and methods.

 ```javascript
 class BooleanShort extends Component {